 “You have tried?”

 He nodded.
 “All of the doors are locked.
 I am trapped unless I take to jumping out of a window.”

 We walked for a few moments, but it seemed every corner was occupied by people.
 I felt hotter and hotter upon seeing couples who were not just kissing but actually caressing each other, grasping their partner’s chest or bottom.

 “Only slightly.”
 He shook his head.
 “Did you drink a lot of wine?”

 “No, just a few sips during the second toast.”

 “The wine had the smell of fennel and other herbs.
-I took only a sip or two before I recognised the strange taste.
+I took only a sip or two before I recognized the strange taste.
 I think the Colonel put the herbs in to make us more amorous.
 I have heard of such cases happening.
-It would affect women more, if they are not used to strong wine.”
+It would affect women more if they are not used to strong wine.”

 “In what way?”

 “Hot, tipsy and…” His gaze travelled down my body.